OctopusDeploy/Octopus-Docker/README.md

 ## Support status ##

 Docker on Windows is still in its infancy.
-These images are just a preview and are unsupported.

 Here be dragons.

-That said, please let us know how you get along, and how we can make it better.
+Please let us know how you get along, and how we can make it better.
+Pull requests definitely appreciated.

 ## Additional Information ##